Christmas Pajamas

 Strategies to Reinforce Learning

 How can you reteach or preteach topics during school breaks?
-Summer is a great time for parents or tutors to reinforce learning when there’s less academic stress or pressures of homework.
-I have 4 strategies that work across all grade levels and all abilities of learning.
+Summer is a great time for parents or tutors to reinforce learning when there’s less academic stress or pressures of homework, and here are 4 strategies to reinforce learning that work across all grade levels and all abilities.
 Teaching vocabulary – Reinforce the vocabulary and languages of the standards.
 Review vocabulary from the past year or get a jump start on the upcoming year.
 If the student cannot understand the big words in the test or assignment question being asked then they probably cannot answer the question very well.
 If they KNOW what the question is asking, it will be a better test of their knowledge.
 Struggling students will learn so much of the lesson through just the key vocabulary.
 If the unit does not come with a list of vocabulary words and definitions, try googling a vocab list for that topic.
 Chances are they are pretty available.
 Print a copy of the words and definitions.
 Print a second copy and cut it apart.
 Have the students match words and definitions even if you need to limit it to sets of 2 or 3.
-Build confidence by starting at their independent level…
+Build confidence by starting at their…

 Summer Balance For Kids